Jane McDonald

-Jane Ann McDonald (born 4 April 1963) is an English singer, songwriter and television presenter.
-Born and raised in Wakefield, McDonald spent much of her early career performing in local clubs and pubs before landing work as a singer on cruise ships.
-McDonald became known to the public in 1998 following her appearance on the BBC show The Cruise.
-The same year, she released her self-titled debut album Jane McDonald (1998), which topped the UK Albums Chart and remained there for 3 weeks.
+Jane Ann McDonald (born 4 April 1963) is an English singer, songwriter, and television presenter.
+She first became known following her appearance on the BBC One show The Cruise in 1998.
+Later that year, her eponymous debut studio album topped the UK Albums Chart for three weeks and she has had five UK top 10 albums.
+Her eleventh studio album, Living the Dream, was released in March 2026.